endemic/freecell/README.md

 - [x] Animate highlight when card is placed in foundation
 - [x] Method to add a child card to a cascade, which animates moving the card to its correct position, and sets the z-index on all the child cards such that they overlap correctly.
 - [x] Set z-index on grabbed cards (including children) to be a high value, so they are displayed on top of other cards
-- [ ] Use `filter: invert(1);` on grabbed cards?
-Not sure this is a necessary affordance, as the original Windows version used this to show which cards you had selected; in this version, you move them with click/tap
-- [ ] Add status bar with timer/allowed cards you can grab
-- [ ] Add menu bar
 - [x] Copy resizing code
 - [x] Add transparent canvas background which is resized same as tableau
   * canvas is there, need to size it properly